prubisch/prubisch.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a PostDoctoral researcher in the group of Melanie Stefan at Medical School Berlin.
 My research is focused on models of synaptic plasticity in multi-scale models to investigate the functional role of synaptic heterogeneity.
-Previously I have worked on voltage-dependent plasticity which sparked my interest for the role of inhibitory regulation of long term plasticity.
+Previously I have worked on voltage-dependent plasticity with Matthias Hennig at the Univeristy of Edinburgh which sparked my interest for the role of inhibitory regulation of long term plasticity.
 {style="text-align: justify;"}